The Fell Pony Society

-Professor Stuart Carter (University of Liverpool Veterinary School) has published a paper showing that the number of FIS foals born each year has already dropped to very low levels since FIS testing started in 2010.
+Professor Stuart Carter (University of Liverpool Veterinary School) published a paper showing that the number of FIS foals born each year dropped to very low levels after FIS testing started in 2010.

 The paper can be found via this link:

 A summary of the paper is as follows:

 The carrier test for the fatal Foal Immunodeficiency Syndrome (FIS) has been available at Newmarket for 3 years and two full breeding seasons.
 In that time many of you have submitted samples from your ponies and foals and then used the information for safe breeding combinations (clear with clear or clear with carrier) and avoided carrier/carrier combinations.